Child Abuse Hotline Notification

 Note: HFM BOCES has an “opt-out” policy in regards to release of student information

-Parents not wishing information about their child to be used in BOCES publications, releases to the media or on the BOCES web site or social media should write a letter to the principal/director of their child’s HFM BOCES program.
+Parents not wishing information about their child to be used in BOCES publications, releases to the media or on the BOCES website or social media should write a letter to the principal/director of their child’s HFM BOCES program, or use the form below.
 The signed and dated letter should state that directory information about (name of student) should not be released under FERPA.
 You do not have to give a reason.
-This letter must be sent annually.
+This request must be made annually.

 You may download an “opt-out” form here: HFM Photo Opt Out Form